pdsinterop/php-solid-crud/README.md

 The Solid specification for reading and writing resources in Solid Server (or "Solid Pod") extends the [Linked Data Platform specification][w3c-spec-ldp].

-This project provides a simple REST API for CRUD operations on resources and containers, that adheres to the [Solid HTTPS REST API Spec][solid-spec-api-rest]
+This project provides a single-class API for CRUD operations on resources and containers, that adheres to the [Solid HTTPS REST API Spec][solid-spec-api-rest].

+The used Request and Response objects are compliant with [the PHP Standards Recommendations for HTTP Message Interface (PSR-7)](https://www.php-fig.org/psr/psr-7/) to make integration into existing projects and frameworks easier.

 [w3c-spec-ldp]: https://www.w3.org/TR/ldp/
 [solid-spec-api-rest]: https://github.com/solid/solid-spec/blob/master/api-rest.md